norayr/papieren/appendix.md

 brought extra keyboards (mentioned [here](https://maemo-leste.github.io/maemo-leste-thirteenth-update-april-may-june-2020.html) to the project from the other, outdated project, this is the [pull request](https://github.com/maemo-leste/hildon-input-method-plugins/pull/2) - this is nothing serious, but required skills to build the debian packages, edit makefiles, to make sure the new keyboards are registered in gconf and can be loaded via ui.

-i also have a mobile linux application in maemo repos: [photolightmeter](https://github.com/maemo-leste-extras/photolightmeter) - it calculates aperture and shutter settings for old manual film cameras.
+i also have a mobile linux application in maemo repos: [photolightmeter](https://github.com/maemo-leste-extras/photolightmeter) - it calculates aperture and shutter settings for old manual film cameras. initially written for [n900](https://www.my-maemo.com/software/applications_name_Photographic_Light_Meter_faq_36_fldAuto_2240.html)

 the only interesting part there is that [i get](https://github.com/maemo-leste-extras/photolightmeter/blob/c707d055b76bcf56c2e1ea1a60575abb50548bed/lux.pas#L71) amount of light in lux by finding and analyzing driver files right in /sys directory.